BeakeS/TeenyUbloxConnect/README.md

     // Returns true when a packet has been received bool    getNAVPVT(); // Use only when autoNAVPVTRate > 0 bool    pollNAVPVT(uint16_t maxWait_ = defaultMaxWait); // Use only when autoPVTRate = 0

+    // Get the latest navigation status
+    // Returns true when a packet has been received bool    getNAVSTATUS(); // Use only when autoNAVSTATUSRate > 0 bool    pollNAVSTATUS(uint16_t maxWait_ = defaultMaxWait); // Use only when autoNAVSTATUSRate = 0

     // Get the latest satellite information
     //Returns true when a packet has been received